digitalearthafrica/deafrica-training-workshop/docs/session_1/index.rst

 * What is Digital Earth Africa?
 * Goals for this course
-* How to access the Digital Earth Africa Sandbox
+* How to access and navigate the Digital Earth Africa Sandbox
-* How to find Digital Earth Africa notebooks
+* How to find the Digital Earth Africa notebooks and get started

 .. toctree::
    :maxdepth: 1